PrivateAIM/documentation/src/guide/deployment/node-registration.md

 * **External Name**: Human-readable name for your node
 * **Registry**: The repository from which your node will pull the analysis images.
 You must select at least one by clicking on the "+" next to the name
 * **Type**: The type of node this will represent.
-A "default" node is one in which individual analyzes will run, and an "aggregator" is one which performs the aggregation of the results for the analyzes
+A "default" node is one in which individual analyses will run, and an "aggregator" is one which performs the aggregation of the results for the analyses
-* **Visibility**: Whether this node can be seen and selected as an option for projects and analyzes
+* **Visibility**: Whether this node can be seen and selected as an option for projects and analyses

 The page should look similar to this when finished: